bw-sleeptracker/back-end/README.md

 #### GET
 * Requires user to be logged in
 * Requires a date string in the format 2020-09-18
-* Returns a JSON object containing sleep log data for a user by date query
+* Returns a JSON object containing sleep day log data for a user by date query

 ```js